Submit Nominations For The Clusterstock 100: The Most Powerful People On Wall Street

 - A good title does not equal power.

 Some people, like Jamie Dimon and Lloyd Blankfein, are obvious.
-Obviously, vote for them anyway.
-But also use these people, who have already been nominated, as your guide:
+So use these guys, who have already been nominated, as your guide:

 - Stephen Trauber, Head of Energy Investment Banking, Citigroup